portagefilelist/client/README.md

 ## Browser Search

 Searching through the user provided uploads for a package, package itself and categories is available at [at the website itself](https://www.portagefilelist.de/).

+## Useful Portage tools

+The Gentoo wiki does provide a good list of [further tools about portage.](https://wiki.gentoo.org/wiki/Useful_Portage_tools)